Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ```
 **SonarQube**
-SonarQube is a continuous code quality and security analysis tool that detects bugs, vulnerabilities, and code smells in source code.
+ is a continuous code quality and security analysis tool that detects bugs, vulnerabilities, and code smells in source code.
 It integrates with CI/CD pipelines and supports multiple programming languages.

 - After installing Docker, deploy a SonarQube container (ensure port 9000 is open in the security group).